Melaleuca sophisma

-Melaleuca sophisma is a plant in the myrtle family, Myrtaceae, and is endemic to the south-west of Western Australia.
+Melaleuca sophisma is a species of plant in the myrtle family, Myrtaceae, and is endemic to the south-west of Western Australia.
 It is superficially similar to Melaleuca cliffortioides but differs from it in the arrangement of the flowers and in details of the leaves.
 The flowers are white, fading to cream and are arranged in small heads on the sides of the branches.

 Description

 Melaleuca sophisma is a shrub growing to about 2.0 m tall with rough, grey bark.
 Its branchlets are glabrous (unlike those of Melaleuca cliffortioides).
 Its leaves are arranged alternately, 3.1-6.3 mm long, 1.1-2.1 mm wide, linear to narrow oblong in shape and with 3 longitudinal veins.